-Fig.(i) : By drawing two diagonals AC and AD the pentagon ABCDE is divided into three parts.
-So, area ABCDE = area of $\triangle$ ABC + area of $\triangle$ ACD + area of $\triangle$ AED
+Fig.(i): By drawing two diagonals AC and AD the pentagon ABCDE is divided into three parts.
+So, area ABCDE = area of \triangle ABC + area of \triangle ACD + area of \triangle AED area if AD = 8cm,

-Fig.(ii) : By drawing one diagonal AD and two perpendiculars BF and CG on it, pentagon ABCDE is divided into four parts.
-So, area of ABCDE = area of right angled $\Delta$ FBA + area of trapezium BFGC + area of right angled $\Delta$ CGD + area of $\Delta$ AED.
+Fig.(ii): By drawing one diagonal AD and two perpendiculars BF and CG on it, pentagon ABCDE is divided into four parts.
+So, area of ABCDE = area of right angled Δ AFB + area of trapezium BFGC + area of right angled Δ CGD + area of Δ AED.
 Why is this so?
 (Identify the parallel sides of trapezium BFGC).